trixi-framework/TrixiBottomTopography.jl/docs/src/function.md

 spline_struct = CubicBSpline(data; end_condition = "not-a-knot", smoothing_factor = 999)
 ```

-To define the B-spline interpolation function with respect to a variable `x`,
+To define the B-spline interpolation function for a variable `x`,
 we use the `spline_interpolation` function.
 For the one dimensional case,
 this function is implemented as [`spline_interpolation(linear_struct, x)`](https://trixi-framework.github.io/TrixiBottomTopography.jl/dev/reference/#TrixiBottomTopography.spline_interpolation-Tuple{LinearBSpline,%20Any})
 and [`spline_interpolation(cubic_struct, x)`](https://trixi-framework.github.io/TrixiBottomTopography.jl/dev/reference/#TrixiBottomTopography.spline_interpolation-Tuple{CubicBSpline,%20Any}).